 All input and output terminals will withstand 1500 V ac rms to chassis or instrument ground for one minute with a leakage current not to exceed 25 mA, for all terminals to ground.
 Input and output circuits are electrically isolated from each other, from other circuits and from ground.

-NOTE: RS-232 communication ports is excluded.
+■ NOTE: RS-232 and RS-485 communications ports are excluded.

 Surge Withstand Capability